axibase/atsd/integration/nmon/file-streaming.md

 nmon can be run either in interactive or recording modes.
 ATSD uses the recording mode to stream data as it is written into the nmon file.

-All AIX systems have nmon pre-installed.
+AIX systems have nmon installed by default.

 ## nmon Resources